American composer and conductor of light concert music. 1908 - 1975

 "My first composition was a minuet for string Quartet which I wrote at the age of 12.
 I showed it to my piano teacher at the New England Conservatory of Music, Floyd Bigelow Dean, and he took it to George W. Chadwick, who was then the director of the Conservatory.
 As a result I received a year's scholarship to study music harmony with Mr. Dean."

 Leroy said that he received all his education on one street - Broadway, Cambridge.
-He attended Harvard Grammar School, at the corner of Harvard Street and Broadway.
-In 1921 he entered Cambridge High and Latin School (now Cambridge Rindge and Latin School) as a Freshmen.
+He attended Longfellow Primary School, and then Harvard Grammar School, at the corner of Harvard Street and Broadway.
+In 1921 he entered Cambridge High and Latin School (now Cambridge Rindge and Latin School) as a Freshman.
 The Latin School (once also called the Cambridge Classical School) was located at the corner of Broadway and Trowbridge Streets.
 During his years in the Cambridge Latin School (administered jointly with the Cambridge High School beginning in February 1911), Leroy Anderson followed "a course of study that had been created for the express purpose of meeting the admission requirements of Harvard University."
 Leroy was an honors student.
 While Leroy had learned to speak Swedish at home as a young boy, at CHLS he studied and mastered Latin under his teacher Cecil Thayer Derry and French, becoming president of the French Club.

 Leroy was at CHLS when his father Brewer Anderson bought him a trombone so that Leroy would have to play in the front row of the Harvard University Band.
 B.A.
 Anderson wanted to be sure that his son Leroy would be easy to see while he marched in the band at Harvard football games.
 Leroy studied music at CHLS under John A. Whoriskey.
 Leroy belonged to the Glee Club, the Mandolin Club and played trombone in the school orchestra.
 Whoriskey needed a double-bass player and convinced Leroy to take the instrument home for the weekend to practice.
 When Anderson returned to school on the following Monday, he played the double bass so well that one would have thought he had practiced all year.
 At Whoriskey's suggestion Leroy wrote a song for the graduating class of 1923.
 Whoriskey appointed Anderson as leader of the school orchestra that year.
 Anderson composed a different song for the graduating class in 1924 and again for his own graduation in 1925.
 He conducted the school orchestra himself each time.

 At Harvard Leroy studied musical harmony with Walter Spalding, counterpoint with Edward Ballantine, canon and fugue with William C. Heilman, and orchestration with Edward B. Hill and Walter Piston.
 Leroy received a B.A., Magna cum laude in 1929 and was elected to Phi Beta Kappa.
 He earned an M.A., Music in 1930.
-In Harvard University Graduate School, he studied composition with Walter Piston and Georges Enesco; organ with Henry Gideon and double bass with Gaston Dufresne of the Boston Symphony Orchestra.
+In Harvard University Graduate School, he studied composition with Walter Piston and Georges Enesco; organ with Henry Gideon of Temple Israel Synagogue and double bass with Gaston Dufresne of the Boston Symphony Orchestra.

 He continued his studies at Harvard through the early 1930's working toward a PhD in German and Scandinavian languages (Swedish, Danish, Norwegian, Icelandic and Old Norse), while working as a music tutor at Radcliffe College.
 A gifted linguist, Leroy eventually mastered Danish, Norwegian, Icelandic, German, French, Italian, and Portuguese in addition to the English and Swedish of his upbringing.
 Not thinking that a career in music held much promise, Anderson intended to become a language teacher.
 He applied for and was offered a position at a private school in Pennsylvania.
 At the last moment he decided to give music a final try and sent his regrets to the school in Pennsylvania.
 This turned out to be a pivotal decision for him.

 As a graduate student Leroy became Director of the Harvard University Band and wrote numerous clever arrangements for the band that brought him to the attention of Arthur Fiedler, Director of the Boston Pops Orchestra.
 His first arrangement for Fiedler in 1936 was a medley of Harvard songs - Harvard Fantasy.
 In 1938 the Boston Pops performed his first composition, Jazz Pizzicato.
 It was an immediate hit.
 Fiedler encouraged him to write original compositions for the orchestra.
 Leroy wrote Jazz Legato in 1939.
 This was followed by a succession of his now famous delightful miniatures.
 Arthur Fiedler and the Boston Pops Orchestra were the first to perform and record many of these compositions.
 During these years Leroy also performed along with his brother Russell in various popular dance orchestras.
-They also played on cruise ships of the Norwegian Line crossing between New York and Scandinavia.
+They also played on passenger ships of the Skandinavian Line crossing between New York and Scandinavia.

-At the start of World War II Leroy was drafted as a private into the U.S. Army, which made use of his fluency in languages.
+At the beginning of World War II Leroy was drafted as a private into the U.S. Army, which made use of his fluency in languages.
 He married Eleanor Jane Firke before shipping off to Iceland where he served as a translator and interpreter in the U.S. Army Counter Intelligence Corps, beginning in 1942.
 While there he wrote an Icelandic Grammar for the U.S. Army.

 "I was sent to Iceland as an agent of the Counter Intelligence Corps with the grade of corporal and, since I knew Icelandic, was assigned to translating the Icelandic papers for the G-2 section and to censoring scripts of the Icelandic Broadcasting Company (Ríkisútvarpið (RÚV)) in the interest of military security.
 Because I knew Icelandic I was assigned to Headquarters in Reykjavik where I had duties involving contact with the Icelandic population.
 My only musical activity in Iceland was attending performances of the Bach "St. John Passion" and Haydn's "The Seasons", both given by local church choirs and the Reykjavik orchestra.
 I seldom thought about music during the war because all my assignments were full-time jobs that took most of my energies." - L.A., 1947